MattGertz/RotatableDie/README.md

 ## Overview

 3D & 4D Die Viewer is an interactive application that allows users to view and rotate different types of polyhedral dice in three-dimensional and four-dimensional space.
-The application provides realistic renderings of standard polyhedral dice (d4, d6, d8, d10, d12, d20) with customizable colors and intuitive rotation controls, plus a mind-bending tesseract (4D hypercube) visualization.
+The application provides realistic renderings of standard polyhedral dice (d4, d6, d8, d10, d12, d20) with customizable colors and intuitive rotation controls, plus mind-bending 4D visualizations of the pentachoron (5-cell), hexadecachoron (16-cell), and tesseract (8-cell hypercube).

 ## Features